Bakkrans Private Wilderness Concession POA

 There are still places in the world where time slows down; where you are free from distractions and interruptions, that hold a vast promise of self-discovery.

-Red Cederberg Escape’s Justin Bonello and Travel Designers Ozzy Yerlikaya are proud to introduce Bakkrans, an exclusive one of a kind 6000ha private concession in a largely undiscovered part of the Cederberg Wilderness Area, nestled in the rugged Red Cederberg.
+Red Cederberg Escape’s Justin Bonello, Travel Designers Ozzy Yerlikaya and Ree Treweek are proud to introduce Bakkrans, an exclusive one of a kind 6000ha private concession in a largely undiscovered part of the Cederberg Wilderness Area, nestled in the rugged Red Cederberg.